zehlchen/devzehl/content/story.md

 As one might expect from such a dystrophy, the ability to perceive color is fundamentally impaired, thus my favorite color is the one that I see the most: any shade of gray.
 I cannot easily, if at all, identify the color of an object on request.
 I have to rely on circumlocution and other methods of description when detailing what I believe may be a particular color.

+## Episode 4: A Fifth of Courage [](#ep04)
+Trust me when I tell you I have a long, sordid history with *certain spirits in the bottle*, yet I somehow managed to escape that great defeat, and now I am able to extol the benefits of alcohol abstinence.
+I'm extremely confident in my sobriety, and I don't mind being part of social situations in which alcohol is being consumed.
+I respect that each adult has to decide for themselves, their level of engagement with intoxicants.
+Rest assured, I harbor no ill will against those who choose to partake.

+There is no respite from the burden of dependence without the *will to do so*.
+In June 2021, I found myself at a veritable fork in the road.
+My better half saw me through a period of difficult transition that culminated in a vow to never again indulge my compulsive tendencies (alcoholism).
+I testify that it was easier for me to draw a line in the sand and commit to *never again* than to try to delude myself into believing I was a passive victim in the whole ordeal and that I was controlling my problem.

+When I reached the so-called *zero-hour* or *rock-bottom*, I knew only that I wanted out of that vicious cycle.
+I conferred with my better half, who, with grace, helped me to reconcile my emotions and conclude that, finally seeing the forest for the trees, the consequences of inaction were so completely unpalatable as to warrant an unconditional surrender and about-face.
+I can't say definitely the exact moment that I knew, but once I subconsciously decided to quit, it became infinitely easier to reassure myself that I was indeed capable of disarming addiction.

+Each person has within them the ability to create and explore a drastic and pivotal moment in their life -- it's never too late to be accountable to yourself for yourself.
+I offer unwavering support for the realization of one's will.